-As a young child I was fascinated by the natural world.
-As an adult I put away those childish things, took up something more serious and graduated with a law degree.
+As a young child I was fascinated by the natural world, yet as an adult I temporarily put away those childish things, took up something more serious and graduated from the University of Oregon School of Law.

 I worked as a research scientist for six additional years, studying autism genetics and telomere biology.
 I have authored or co-authored 12 scientific articles, including research papers, reviews and book chapters.

 In 2008 my husband and I bought a house at the foot of the Santa Catalina Mountains.
 The region offers a multitude of topics to choose from: the natural history of the Southwest, the first-class research at the University of Arizona, not to mention the creatures in my own backyard.

 In 2014 I graduated from the University of Arizona with a master’s degree in journalism.
 I now work as an associate professor at the UArizona School of Journalism.
 The common thread across my various careers is writing.
 I have written legal briefs, scientific manuscripts as well as newspaper and magazine articles.
 With my experience and background, becoming a science writer and a journalism professor were logical steps.